-The Adviser manages the investment and the reinvestment of the assets of the Funds in accordance with the investment objectives, policies, and limitations of the Funds, subject to the general supervision and control of the Board.
 The Adviser is a registered investment adviser under the Investment Advisers Act and is a limited liability corporation organized under the laws of Delaware.
 The address of the Adviser is 1345 Avenue of the Americas, 2nd Floor, New York, NY 10105.
 The Adviser was founded in 2005 and provides investment advisory services to registered investment companies and separately managed accounts.
-As of July 31, 2021, the Adviser managed approximately \$439.4 million.
+As of September 30, 2021, the Adviser managed approximately \$439.4 million.
 Since 2015, the Glick family has held a controlling interest in the Adviser through ownership of one or more entities holding a majority of the membership units in the Adviser.

 The Adviser bears all of its own costs associated with providing these advisory services.
-In addition, in consideration of the fees paid with respect to each Fund, the Adviser shall pay all expenses of each Fund, except for the fee payment under the Management Agreement, payments under each Fund's Rule 12b-1 plan, brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs and dividend expenses on securities sold short), litigation expense and other extraordinary expenses (including litigation to which the Trust or a Fund may be a party and indemnification of the Trustees and officers with respect thereto) (the "unified fee").
+The Advisory Fee is structured as a "unified fee."
+The Adviser has delegated to the Sub-Adviser the obligation to pay all expenses of the Fund, except for any fees paid by the Adviser and the following expenses, each of which are paid by the Fund: the fee payment under the Management Agreement, payments under the Fund's Rule 12b-1 plan, brokerage expenses, acquired fund fees and expenses, taxes, interest (including borrowing costs and dividend expenses on securities sold short), litigation expenses and other extraordinary expenses (including litigation to which the Trust or the Fund may be a party and indemnification of the Trustees and officers with respect thereto).